 Google tried to come up with a solution to this issue: Since 2015, Google has been releasing monthly security bulletins.
 These include information about newly found security defects and links to the patches that address them (known in the community as security patches).
 Although Google usually splits these patches into several groups in their bulletins, they can be generally categorized as kernel patches – targeting the kernel versions currently officially supported by Android – and system patches – which fix issues affecting the rest of the Android stack.
 Patches for security defects are available around one month after the vulnerability is exposed, with the next bulletin.

 Google’s security patches cover Remote Code Execution, Elevation of Privilege, Information Disclosure and Denial of Service vulnerabilities.
 These types of vulnerabilities allow a possible attacker to gain special access on a device without the user’s input.
-For example, a malware App would need to be installed first and then opened by the victim in order to steal information or charge the user’s account.
+For example, a malware app would need to be installed first and then opened by the victim in order to steal information or charge the user’s account.
+Do not forget to read my exhaustive article about malware on Android.
 On the other hand, an attack through Remote Code Execution could happen without the user even noticing it.
 Users are not able to do anything to protect their devices from the types of security vulnerabilities discussed above, except running an Android version with the latest security patches.

 The Status of Security Patch support

 One could find the above security vulnerability management very interesting.
 However, while the code available on Google’s code repositories is constantly updated with the latest security patches, it is still up to the manufacturer to implement these on their current (through OTA Updates) and future devices.
 This is considered difficult to achieve because most manufacturers do not have the human resources needed to complete this task.
 Moreover, versions of Android shipped with most devices are heavily customized by the manufacturer to add special features.
 Applying Google’s patches on top of these special Android builds might require extra modifications to the code.